arrestoteles/lab-4-path-finder/README.md

 In this lab your task is to write a program that calculates the shortest path between two nodes in a graph.
 You will try this on several kinds of graphs.

 ## About the labs

-- The lab is part of the examination of the course.
+The lab is [part of the examination](https://canvas.gu.se/courses/56719/pages/labs-general-information) of the course.
 Therefore, you must not copy code from or show code to other groups.
 You are welcome to discuss ideas with one another, but anything you do must be **the work of you and your lab partners**.

-- Please read the pages "Doing the lab assignments" and "Running the labs" on Canvas.
+- See [Doing the labs](https://canvas.gu.se/courses/56719/pages/doing-the-labs-chalmers-gitlab) for how to work with Chalmers GitLab.
+- See [Running the labs](https://canvas.gu.se/courses/56719/pages/running-the-labs-command-line-eclipse-or-intellij) for help running the lab code on the command line or in an IDE such as IntelliJ or Eclipse.

 ## Getting started